COSC3020/graph-representations-kkrweb/README.md

 These tasks are a constant time check of the matrix cell searching for edge presence.
 If an edge is located, a constant time push operation to add the neighbor in is performed.
-This nested loop structure results in V * V = V^2 total operations in the worst case.
+This structure results in V * V = V^2 total operations in the worst case.

 This is logical considering V vertices * V potential neighbors = V^2 total cell examinations.

 The conversion's overall runtime depends on the analysis of the adjacency matrix structure.
 Since every possible edge must be checked and verified to exist or not, the work required for the conversion scales with V^2.

-When considering whether the complexity depends on vertices, edges, or both, the analysis reveals the vertex count as the primary determining factor.
+When considering whether the complexity depends on vertices, edges, or both, the analysis reveals the vertex count as the primary determining factor, due to the comparison of work associated with vertex count to edge count.

 While the number of edges affects how many push operations may occur, the dominant factor is the V^2 matrix examination.
 This is reasonable as the push operations were already specified to require constant work.